quantified-uncertainty/squiggle/packages/chat/src/llmScript/prompt.md

 Compile Error.
 Number is not defined
 -> Are you trying to use Number as a Type?
 This is not supported.
 Domains are very restricted, see that documentation.

+Validation error.
+Failed to evaluate Squiggle code: Expected "->", "?", assignment, end of input, operator, or whitespace -> Did you have an import statement that's not on the top of the file?
+Make sure that all import statements are on the top of the file.